Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 Powell put his hands together and steepled his fingers.
 "What do you think our recruiting priority should be, then?
 What will be the hardest for us to fill?

 "Well," Rebar considered, "I figure combat arms are full of the kinda guys who want to try to meet the HEAT Aggressor standard.
 A few will even be good enough.
-Protectors, well...we already know *their* superman button, but they’re so fucking dependent on good genes and raw physical talent that we can’t really do anything but encourage and wait for them to come to us."
+Protectors, well... we already know *their* superman button, but they’re so fucking dependent on good genes and raw physical talent that we can’t really do anything but encourage and wait for them to come to us."

 "And the Defenders?"